Ben-M/md-blog/parametricity.md

 - Type parameters are like normal parameters but at the type level `f[A](a: A)`
 - Parametric functions do not use fixed types like `String`, `Int`, ...
-- Parametricity is NOT about code re-use, it's a nice side effect though !
+- Parametricity is NOT about code re-use, it's a nice side effect though!
 - By introducing type parameters, we hide information from the implementation of the function
 - By hiding information we lower the implementation space and thus reduce the amount of possible mistake
-- Typeclasses make heavy use of parametricity, you can get a sense of it by looking at how small their implementations are
+- Typeclasses make heavy use of parametricity.
+You can get a sense of it by looking at how small their implementations are

 ---